-- 1 Double-click the setup.exe file in the setup folder to start the setup program manually.
-The Welcome dialog box is displayed, which tells you that ASM will be installed.
-It is recommended to close all other programs. - 2 Click Next to continue with the Location dialog box. - 3 Specify whether you want to install the software locally, on the computer where you run the ASM Installation Wizard, or on a computer in your network, a remote computer.
-In this procedure, you will install the software remotely. - 4 Click Remote and click Next.
-The Host Name dialog box is displayed.
+1 Double-click the setup.exe file in the setup folder to start the setup program manually.
+The Welcome dialog box is displayed, informing you that ASM will be installed.

-- 5 Specify the host computer on which the ASM software will be installed.
-The dialog box contains fields for the DNS name of this computer, the Host Name, and for a user name to gain access to this computer, the Login Name. - Select the checkbox: Use SFTP and SSH-2 for connecting to host when you want to use the secure protocol.
-Note that the host [or host account] must be configured to support this. - Secure ftp is implemented by means of the SSH File Transfer Protocol (SFTP) over SSH protocol version 2 (SSH-2).
-Secure rexec is also implemented by means of SSH-2. - 6 Click Next.
-The Platform Type dialog box is displayed. - Every platform uses a different LN porting set.
+2 Click Next to continue with the Location dialog box

+In this dialog box, you specify to install the software locally or remote.
+A local installation is on the computer where you run the ASM Installation Wizard.
+Remote is on a computer in your network.
+In this procedure the software is installed remotely.

+- 3 Click Remote and click Next.
+The Host Name dialog box is displayed. - 4 Specify this information:

+Host Name

+The DNS name of the host computer on which the ASM software must be installed.

+Login Name

+A user name to gain access to the host computer.

+5 Click Next.
+The Platform Type dialog box is displayed.

+Every platform uses a different LN porting set.
 This dialog box helps you to determine which porting set you must use.
+The installation wizard detects on which platform type you install the ASM software.
+One or more platform types that are suitable for your machine can be presented.

+- 6 Select the platform type and click Next. - 7 Specify this information:

+Destination Directory

-The installation wizard detects on which platform type you want to install the ASM software.
-One or more platform types that are suitable for your machine can be presented. - 7 Select the platform type and click Next.
-The Destination Directory dialog box is displayed.
-Specify the path and the name of the directory in the Destination Directory field.
-To this directory you will copy the ASM software.
-This so-called installation directory, or home directory, of the ASM represents the root directory for all ASM software that you will install during this installation session. - 8 Click Next.
-The Installation Components dialog box is displayed.
-Specify which components you want to install.
+The path and the name of the directory where to copy the ASM software.
+This so-called installation directory, or home directory, of the ASM represents the root directory for all ASM software that you install during this installation session.

+- 8 Click Next.
+The Installation Components dialog box is displayed. - 9 Specify the components to install.

 The ASM Installation Wizard installs those components that you select.
+The other two options with snap-in are unavailable because these options cannot be installed on non-Microsoft platforms.

+10 Click Next.

-The other two options with snap-in are unavailable because these options cannot be installed on non-Microsoft platforms. - 9 The Ready to Install dialog box is displayed, which provides a summary of the installation settings.
-Check whether the settings are correct. - 10 Click Install to start the installation of the ASM software to the specified directory on the selected computer. - 11 When the installation has finished, click Finish to complete the ASM Server installation.
+The Ready to Install dialog box is displayed, which provides a summary of the installation settings.
+Check whether the settings are correct.

+- 11 Click Install to start the installation of the ASM software to the specified directory on the selected computer. - 12 When the installation has finished, click Finish to complete the ASM Server installation.

-Installation of ASM server (Local)
+Installation of server (Local)